NEW MEMBERS & BEGINNERS

 Track: Thursday 6.30pm at Rawson Park Oval in Mosman.
 1.5 hours of speed and interval running, including warm-up and cool down/strength & stretch.
 Wear running gear and bring a drink, towel and warm top.

-Brick: Saturday 7.00am in Centennial Park (meet near the Duckponds).
-1.5 hours of bike and run, including warm-up and cool down/strength.
+Brick: 1.5 hours of bike and run, including warm-up and cool down/strength.
 Wear cycle/race gear and bring a bike, bike shoes, helmet, running gear, drink, towel and warm top.
+NOTE: Brick on Saturday 29 Sept 2018 will be at the BTC Clubhouse @7:00am, - turbo trainers are also required for this session.
+Brick on Saturday 8 Feb-19 will be at Centennial Park @6:30am.

 Open Water Swim: Saturday 3.00pm at the BTC Clubhouse at Balmoral Beach.
 1 hour of interval swimming in Sydney Harbour.
 Wear swim gear and bring goggles, towel and a warm change of clothes.